SuzieP/Portfolio/README.md

 * school misconduct rates

 #### [3.
 Exploratory content analysis and WordCloud visualization of tweets relating to Donald Trump (scraped from Twitter Jan 5-8 2021) using Python.](https://github.com/SuzieP/Portfolio/blob/master/twitter-trump/twitter-trump.md)

-In light of the Capitol Hill riots and the subsequent ban of Donald Trump's account on Twitter, I did an exploratory analysis of all tweets about Donald Trump from January 5 to January 8 2021.
+In light of the Capitol Hill riots and the subsequent ban of Donald Trump's account on Twitter, I performed an exploratory analysis of all tweets that mention Donald Trump posted between January 5 to January 8 2021.

-I calculated the most newsworthy words of each day (aka words that are more frequent on a particular day than on other days) surrounding Donald Trump through a basic custom algorithm and visualized the results through WordCloud art.
+I created a basic algorithm to calculate the 'newsworthiness' of each word on each day that increases with the frequency of that word on that day and decreases with the frequency of the same word on all other days.

+The most newsworthy words surrounding Donald Trump on each day were then visualized through WordCloud art to create a visual story of the daily news as seen through Twitter.

 #### [4.
 Exploratory analysis of citation network (public Citation dataset, 2010) using the Python PageRank algorithm.](https://nbviewer.jupyter.org/github/SuzieP/Portfolio/blob/master/Citation%20Network%20with%20PageRank.ipynb)